1. Contact addresses

 11.3 Service providers for notifications and messages

-We send notifications and messages with the help of specialized service providers.
+We send notifications and messages using specialized service providers.

 We particularly use: